Yogabharathi3/record/README.md

-# EX-06-2b
+# EX-06-2c
 ## AIM
-Write a C program to count total number of odd elements in the following array 33,55,302,231,250 using malloc()
+Create a C Program to store the student information and display it using structure struct student
+{ char
+name[50];int
+roll;
+float marks;
+};
 ## ALGORITHM
 1. Include Headers
 2. Define Constants